AkchurinDA/Fortuna.jl/docs/src/index.md

-# Fortuna.jl
+# Fortuna

 ## Description

-`Fortuna.jl` is general-purpose Julia package for structural and system reliability analysis.
+`Fortuna.jl` is a general-purpose Julia package for structural and system reliability analysis.

 ## Installation

-To install `Fortuna.jl` package, type `]` in Julia REPL to enter package manager mode and execute the following command:
+To install `Fortuna.jl` package, type `]` in Julia REPL to enter the built-in Julia package manager and execute the following command:

 ```
 pkg> add Fortuna